UL-FRI-NLP-Course-2022-23/nlp-course-the-sentence-shufflers/README.md

 Group public acronym/name: `TSS`
  > This value will be used for publishing marks/scores.
 It will be known only to you and not you colleagues.

+## How to evaluate?
+There are two scripts available `test_model.py` and `test_model_csv.py`.

+First one is interactive and allows paraphrasing of any sentence given via console input.

+The second on works on a csv file.
+Each line should be a sentence, the script then appends the file with a new column of paraphrased sentences.
+Fist define input and output files in the script and the run it.

+## How to train the model?
+Use the `train_model.py` script.
+It allows retraining of the model, just define the checkpoint name in load_model function.
+Pick an appropriately structured dataset and put it into the `datasets` folder.
+Write down the name of that dataset on **line 20** in train script.

+## Other scripts
+There are other scripts that will help you create usable dataset.
+Each script contains a comment which tells you what it does.